jclawson/hazeltask/README.md

 2.0.0-SNAPSHOT
 ---------------
-Refactored for Hazelcast 3.1 support
+- Refactored for Hazelcast 3.1 support
+- Depend on codahale metrics 3.0.1